marcin1990/dotnetvnc/README.txt

 It may or may not work on previous versions of .NET Framework.

+There is possibility to run application using Mono at Linux/Unix systems but due to differences in Compact Framework libraries it should be only a desktop build described in BUILDING.TXT.

 Installation
 ============
 Just copy the exe to a directory on your device and execute from there.